When email marketing meets automation, you can create funnels that generate huge sales and profits while you sleep.

 In his follow-up book Pre-Suasion, Cialdini added a 7th factor.
 Unity: People are more easily persuaded by people like them.

 Of course, there are other persuasion factors beyond what Cialdini covers.
-For example

 - Future pacing: Painting a specific picture of how your prospect’s life will improve after taking your offer